The #MindMonsters Project: Get Involved

 In March, 2018, I will be publishing a book on the psychology of self-sabotage and how to take control.

-FIGHT: Lessons From Battles Won & Lost includes tasks and creative visualisation processes like those I use with my clients.
+FIGHT: Win Freedom From Self-sabotage includes tasks and creative visualisation processes like those I use with my clients.
 In chapter one, the reader is encouraged to imagine the part of their personality that causes them to do self-destructive things (like procrastination, eating too much, drinking too much, having panic attacks, or pushing loved-ones away, etc).

 Nameless; a fear-of-being-unworthy monster.